EduardoBarraG/Google-Native-Messaging/README.md

 ## Description

 Extensions and apps can exchange messages with native applications using an API that is similar to the other message passing APIs.
 Native applications that support this feature must register a native messaging host that knows how to communicate with the extension.
-[More info...](https://developer.chrome.com/extensions/nativeMessaging)
+More info [here](https://developer.chrome.com/extensions/nativeMessaging)

 This repository contains an example for communicates a Chrome extension with an application made in Java.